 Slowly pour the cheesecake mixture into the prepared cheesecake pan.

-Cut four slits in the Parchment Paper, so that you close the lid, it will protect the Pressure Cooker Three Ingredient Japanese Cotton Cheesecake from the condensation.
+Pro Tip: Cut four slits in the parchment paper, so that when you close the lid, it will protect the cake from too much condensation.

 Some people like putting an Apricot Glaze on the top and sides.

-This Pressure Cooker Three Ingredient Japanese Cotton Cheesecake is very fluffy and light and is supposed to melt in your mouth, like cotton candy.
+This Instant Pot Three Ingredient Japanese Cotton Cheesecake is very fluffy and light and is supposed to melt in your mouth, like cotton candy.
 I love blue cotton candy.
 I want some blue cotton candy.